MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Member.md

 Adds the intrinsic members and the compiler-generated **get_** and **set_** methods to the display.
 The following list describes the properties that are added when you use the **Force** parameter:

-- PSBase: The original properties of the .NET Framework object without extension or adaptation.
-  These are the properties defined for the object class and listed in MSDN.
+- **PSBase**: The original properties of the .NET object without extension or adaptation.
+These are the properties defined for the object class.
-- PSAdapted.
+- **PSAdapted**.
 The properties and methods defined in the PowerShell extended type system.
-- PSExtended.
-The properties and methods that were added in the Types.ps1xml files or by using the `Add-Member` cmdlet.
+- **PSExtended**.
+The properties and methods that were added in the `Types.ps1xml` files or by using the `Add-Member` cmdlet.
-- PSObject.
-The adapter that converts the base object to a PowerShell**PSObject** object.
+- **PSObject**.
+The adapter that converts the base object to a PowerShell **PSObject** object.
-- PSTypeNames.
+- **PSTypeNames**.
 A list of object types that describe the object, in order of specificity.
-When formatting the object, PowerShell searches for the types in the Format.ps1xml files in the PowerShell installation directory ($pshome).
+When formatting the object, PowerShell searches for the types in the `Format.ps1xml` files in the PowerShell installation directory (`$PSHOME`).
 It uses the formatting definition for the first type that it finds.

 By default, `Get-Member` gets these properties in all views except **Base** and **Adapted**, but does not display them.